Bigness of adjoint linear subsystem and approximation theorems with ideal sheaves on weakly pseudoconvex manifolds: Introduction

 \section{Introduction}

 In complex geometry, the concepts of positivity and vanishing and embedding theorems play a crucial role.
 This is exemplified by Kodaira's vanishing and embedding theorems \cite{Kod53,Kod54}, which characterize compact Hodge manifolds, and as is well known, \textit{positive} and \textit{ample} coincide.
 Moreover, the important positivity concept of \textit{big} in algebraic geometry was shown to be equivalent to \textit{singular} \textit{positive} by Demailly \cite{Dem90}.
 As an extension of this result on projective manifolds, the equivalence of possessing a singular positive line bundle and being \textit{Moishezon} has been established for compact manifolds (see \cite{JS93,Tak94,Bon98}, \cite[Chapter\,2]{MM07}).

 Whether a manifold is compact or not is clearly an important distinction that can be seen from the existence of global holomorphic functions.
-We consider embeddings using singular positive line bundles on weakly pseudoconvex manifolds, which is the broadest possible class including compactness and Steinness.
+We consider embeddings on weakly pseudoconvex manifolds, which form a class of manifolds as broad as possible, including both compact and Stein manifolds, and are of great importance.
+In fact, every complex Lie group is always weakly pseudoconvex (see \cite{Kaz73}), and weakly pseudoconvexity is preserved under inverse images of proper holomorphic maps such as modifications and blow-ups, which ensures that such manifolds exist in abundance.
 Here, a complex manifold $X$ is said to be \textit{weakly} \textit{pseudoconvex} if there exists a smooth function $\varPsi:X\longrightarrow\bb{R}\cup\{-\infty\}$ which is plurisubharmonic and exhaustive.
-We often say that $(X,\varPsi)$ is weakly pseudoconvex, and define the sublevel set as $X_c:=\{x\in X\mid\varPsi(x)<c\}$ for any $c<\sup_X\varPsi$, which is then relatively compact.
+We often say that $(X,\varPsi)$ is weakly pseudoconvex, and define the sublevel set as $X_c:=\{x\in X\mid\varPsi(x)<c\}$ for any $c\in\bb{R}$, which is then relatively compact.
 Regarding positive line bundles, Kodaira's embedding theorem has been effectively formulated by Takayama for weakly pseudoconvex manifolds (see \cite[Theorem\,1.2]{Tak98}).
-Unlike in the compact case, a positive line bundle $L$ on $X$ does not directly become ample; instead, it is necessary to employ the theory of adjoint bundles.
-As a conclusion, the adjoint bundle \( K_X \otimes L^{\otimes m} \) is ample for any integer \( m>n(n+1)/2 \), where $n=\rom{dim}\,X$.
+Unlike in the compact case, a positive line bundle $L$ on $X$ does not directly become ample (see \cite{Ohs79}); instead, it is necessary to employ the theory of adjoint bundles.
+As a conclusion, the adjoint bundle \( K_X \otimes L^{\otimes m} \) is ample for any integer \( m\geq n(n+1)/2 \), where $n=\rom{dim}\,X$.